jlevando/eureka/in_progress/minasian/tracking_documents/readme.txt

 9. Copy the files into the batch folder.

-10. Enter value in text direction field
+10. Enter value in text direction field in the works.csv

 11. Move the pages CSVs in the \minasian_processing directory into the \ingested folder

 12. Change the Filename path to correct the path (it is wrong in DLCS).

-12. Run bucketeer
+12. Run bucketeer for all the pages.csv files

+13. Festerize the works.csv

+14. Festerize the pages.csv

+15. Upload the works.csv to Californica-stage

 `minasian_digitized_works_updated_2020_05_20.csv` was created by Ashton to take all the intellectual works titles from the hierarchy in DLCS and put it into a column for the manuscript volume.
 She did this work on 2020-05-20.